To start, it is helpful to understand which companions are beneficial for your spinach plants and which ones to avoid.

 It also needs nitrogen for darker leaves.
 And ensure there aren’t any weeds taking away its nutrients.

 Prepare a fertile, well-drained spot in the vegetable patch.
-Next, loosen the soil to about a foot deep to allow for the mature plant’s long taproot.
+Next, loosen the soil to a depth of about a foot to allow for the mature plant’s long taproot.
 Afterward, add some compost to enrich the soil.

-Finally, plant seeds about 1/12 to 2 inches deep and cover them lightly with another half-inch of soil.
+Finally, plant seeds about 1/2 to 2 inches deep and cover them lightly with an additional half-inch of soil.
 Keep rows 12 to 14 inches apart.

 Spinach likes a lot of sunlight but will also tolerate partial shade.
 However, keep the soil moist and avoid very hot areas where the crop can bolt in high temperatures.